 This research investigates the tools and techniques which can be used to successfully diagnose intermittent faults and to provide intelligent reasoning on intermittent fault progression.
 Further, the research develops in-situ health monitoring technology to detect and characterise intermittent failures arising from such causes as dry solder joints, loose connections, damaged wiring and environmental degradation, which heavily contribute to the burden of NFF.

 The Degradation Assessment theme works closely with the ‘Digital Service Engineering’ theme.

-For more information please contact Dr Pavan Addepalli, Research Fellow - Degradation Assessment.
+For more information please contact Dr Pavan Addepalli, Lecturer - Degradation Assessment.